ashwinbhola/Regressionist.github.io/projects.md

 + [**Sentiment analysis**](https://github.com/Regressionist/Sentiment-analysis): Classified Amazon reviews as postive and negative using RNN and bidirectional multilayer LSTM.
 Achieved classification accuracy of 0.952 on the test set

-## Research experience
-+ **Information processing in Genetic networks (Harvard Medical School)**: Simulated a Markov chain using the Monte Carlo method to mimic a genetic network.
-Used Principal Component analysis for feature engineering and logistic regression for classification.
-Statistical analysis and analytical calculations correlated strongly with the experimental observations

-+ **Diagnostic kit optmization (IIT Delhi)**: Optimized the performance of a diagnostic device with respect to the concentration, temperature, and humidity.
-Applied nonlinear regression analysis on experimental data sets yielding R<sup>2</sup> values as high as 0.98